ben-ihelputech/policies/iHelpU.Tech Terms of Service.md

 1. The customer can choose to continue the repair at a significantly discounted price with the expectation that Touch ID / Face ID will not work when the repair is complete.
 2. The customer can opt to go with a whole-unit replacement with the same model year or newer priced at fair market value.
 A generous offer to purchase the broken device will be made as means of compensation for the inconvenience.
-3. The customer may enforce our “No Fix, No Fee” policy and have the repair returned to them as is at no cost.
+3. The customer may opt to cancel the repair at no cost.
 Repairs under this clause are still subject to our “Warranty & Refund Policy”.

 Devices with prior repair attempts will not be eligible for discounts or whole-unit replacements.